DT2730

 - SYNCHRONIZATION

-Daisy chain or fan-out propagation through CLK-IN/CLK-OUT or NIM/TTL, LVDS I/Os
+Custom frequencies can be supported on request - Acquisition Start/Stop: Daisy chain or fan-out propagation through CLK-IN/CLK-OUT or NIM/TTL, LVDS I/O

-Data Sync Busy/Veto logic on LVDS I/Os or NIM/TTL I/Os for event building synchronization
+- Data Sync: Busy/Veto logic on LVDS I/Os or NIM/TTL I/Os for event building synchronization

-TRG-IN/TRG-OUT NIM/TTL LEMO I/Os (common trigger) or LVDS I/Os (common or individual trigger)
+- Trigger Distribution TRG-IN/TRG-OUT NIM/TTL LEMO I/Os (common trigger) or LVDS I/Os (common or individual trigger)

-- FIRMWARE
+- CAEN FIRMWARE

 Scope Firmware Firmware for the waveform recording